Spiraster/LiveSplit.Fez/README.md

   - Zu City Ruins (*splits on warp back to Ruins*)
   - Lighthouse (*splits on entering shortcut door to Memory Core*)
   - End (*splits on entering door out of Gomez's House*)

+  Splits for other categories (i.e. 209.4% and All Cubes) will be added in the future.

 ## Installation
 - Go to "Edit Splits..." in LiveSplit.